sunildasu1234/pythonFlaskApp/README.md

    RUN sh build.sh && echo ls -ld $HOME_DIR/chuck/
    ENTRYPOINT ["python", "__init__.py"]
    ```
-* Below commands is used to build the docker image and run the container,
+* Below are the commands which I used to build the docker image and run the container,
   ```
       docker image build -t chucknorrise:1.0 .
       docker image ls
       docker run -d --name myapp -p 8080:8080 chucknorrise:1.0
   ```
-* Once container is up and running, checked in the browser using public IP (http://<public-ip>:8080/jokes) then I can
+* Once container is up and running, I checked in the browser using public IP (http://<public-ip>:8080/jokes) then I can
    able view the chuck norris jokes messages randomly after every refresh.

   ![image](Chucknorris.PNG)